With Stroke, Time is of the Essence

 When you come to Nebraska Medicine, you can be sure you will receive the best care available from a highly skilled and dedicated stroke team, providing you or your loved one the best chance for a full recovery.

-Choose Nebraska Medicine Because We:
+Nebraska Medicine Expertise

 You’ll get immediate and specialized care, which is crucial in treating acute stroke patients.
 It is important to remember 'time is brain" and every second counts.